Program Structure and Curriculum

 - Maintain an average of a B (3.0) or better in the Core Curriculum and a cumulative GPA of a B (3.0) or better

 In the MSBS program, your time will be divided between coursework and research.
-You can select courses from our entire graduate school catalog (with a few exceptions), which includes courses in public health, clinical research techniques, and basic and translational sciences.
+Our students have access to select courses from the Graduate School’s wide-ranging and diverse course catalog – including courses in basic and translational science, data science, public health, and clinical research.
 In addition, three medical school courses are also open to MSBS students: immunology, medical physiology, and medical microbiology.

 Students typically spend about 20-25 hours each week in the lab working on their thesis research.
 We provide support for MCAT or GRE preparation for your application to programs beyond the MSBS.

 In your first year, you will take a year-long scientific Core Curriculum, Biostatistics, Conduct in Research (RCR), Rigor and Reproducibility, plus a few electives.